Solar Panels and EV Stations: The Prevalence of Solar-Powered EV Charging Stations

-Electric vehicles are becoming increasingly common as the world learns more about climate change and renewable energy.
-And with electric cars comes the need to charge them.
-Here’s what Freedom Solar has to say on the topic of solar-powered EV charging stations.
+Electric vehicles (EVs) are becoming increasingly common as the world learns more about climate change and renewable energy.
+And with EVs comes the need to charge them.
+Here’s what we at Freedom Solar have to say on the topic of solar-powered EV charging stations.

 What Is an EV Station?

-An electric vehicle (EV) station is also known as an EV charger, EV supply equipment, or EV charging station for electric vehicles to “refuel”.
-EV stations consist of a piece of equipment that supplies electric power through a plug-in device to charge your electric vehicle.
+An EV station is also known as an EV charger, EV supply equipment or EV charging station for EVs to “refuel.”
+EV stations consist of a piece of equipment that supplies electric power through a plug-in device to charge an EV.

-According to the U.S. Department of Energy, the United States alone has about 43,000 public EV charging stations and around 120,000 charging ports.
-The majority of these are Level 2 chargers.
+According to the U.S. Department of Energy, the U.S. alone has about 43,000 public EV charging stations and around 120,000 charging ports.
+Most of these are Level 2 chargers.

-Additionally, there are over 300 EV charging companies across the globe.
-North America is home to one third of them.
+Additionally, there are more than 300 EV charging companies across the globe.
+North America is home to one-third of them.

-Nevertheless, electric vehicles and EV charging stations are still a relatively new idea to most households.
-As word continues to spread in coming years, you can expect to see a major increase in EV charging stations.
+Nevertheless, EVs and EV charging stations are still a relatively new idea to most households.
+As word continues to spread in coming years, you can expect to see a major increase in the number of EV charging stations.

-Colorado, Utah, the Pacific Northwest, and the Northeast have expanded their number of charging stations on a per-capita basis due to new EV-supportive policies.
+Colorado, Utah, the Pacific Northwest and the Northeast have expanded their number of EV charging stations on a per-capita basis because of new EV-supportive policies.

-How EV stations source energy is dependent on their location and owners.
+Where EV stations source energy depends on their location and owner.
 The energy sources are sometimes different for public and residential charging stations.

-You’ll have more control over where you source your energy if you have your own EV station at home.
-This energy independence gives you the freedom to use electrical power from your home, which is either connected to the city’s grid or alternative sources such as a solar panel system.
+You’ll have more control over where you source energy if you have your own EV station at home.
+This energy independence gives you the freedom to use electrical power from your house, which is connected either to the city’s grid or to alternative sources such as a solar panel system.

 Public Charging Stations

 Public charging stations typically source energy from the grid.
-The majority of America’s power supply comes from natural gas and coal (around 59%), 20% is nuclear, and the remainder is from wind, hydro, and solar.
-Solar energy ranks the lowest at 2%.
+The majority of America’s power supply comes from natural gas and coal (around 59%), and 20% is nuclear.
+The remainder is from wind, hydro and solar, and solar energy ranks lowest at 2%.

-However, some public charging stations have solar panels placed atop for sourcing renewable energy directly.
+However, some public charging stations have solar panels atop them for sourcing renewable energy directly.

 [Related: Are Solar Panels Worth It?]